LMBDA-design/PSAMIL/README.md

 ### Simple Benchmarks MUSK1,MUSK2,FOX,TIGER,ELEPHANT

+1.The implementation of the evaluation code in this version includes instance label feature.
+Considering that the mining of these instance label features is still meaningful, we chose to retain this version of the data and re-implement all mainstream methods.

 Evaluation:

-Note: The implementation of the evaluation code in this version includes instance label feature.
-Considering that the mining of these instance label features is still meaningful, we chose to retain this version of the data provided in [RGMIL](https://github.com/LMBDA-design/RGMIL) and re-implement all mainstream methods.
+Coming soon.

 ## Simulated Dataset Experiments

 1. If your model faces degradation issue when unfreeze the feature encoder, augment your input and align to achieve stable performance.
-The ABMILs all tends to face this problem easily.
+You may find the ABMILs all tends to face this problem easily.
-2. While the augment term would bring robustness, you should carefully tune the hyperparameter lambda to gain better performance.
+2. While the alignment term would bring robustness, you should carefully tune the hyperparameter lambda to gain better performance.
-3. Also, you could use probability space attention to solve the degradation issue.
+3. Also, you could use probability-space attention to solve the degradation issue.
 Apply appropriate augmentation would further improve performance.

+Validation:
+We presented different logs under directory `logs/simulated_cifar`, which contains key version of attention-based MIL models.

+The "fsa" means feature-space attention(corresponding to "-pooling" option param), "RL" means unfreeze the encoder(corresponding to "-finetune" option param), and "probalign" means probability-space alignment term(corresponding to "-cl" option param).

+You can validate by weights we provided, with codes/weights comming soon.